Threads of Fate: Legacy

-The director Sugiyama has stated that the game became a favourite both with Square fans, and staff within the company including Yoshinori Kitase and Yasumi Matsuno.
-Sugiyama teased his ideas for a sequel in the game's ending, but became busy with mastering development on the PlayStation 2.
+The director Sugimoto has stated that the game became a favourite both with Square fans, and staff within the company including Yoshinori Kitase and Yasumi Matsuno.
+Sugimoto teased his ideas for a sequel in the game's ending, but became busy with mastering development on the PlayStation 2.
 Square rejected a sequel pitch in 2004, and the game market shifted away from home consoles by the mid-2010s.
-Sugiyama has expressed interest in returning for a sequel in 2015.
+Sugimoto has expressed interest in returning for a sequel in 2015.
 Watanabe highlighted Threads of Fate as giving him confidence writing female characters, informing his work on Yuna and Lightning from the Final Fantasy series.
 Nakano attributed Threads of Fate with maturing his musical style, shaping the style he used in Final Fantasy X.

 Threads of Fate was re-released in Japan through PlayStation Network on June 23, 2010.
 A North American PSN release followed on April 18, 2011.
 Character outfits from Threads of Fate were featured in a 2016 collaboration with Square Enix's mobile game, Rampage Land Rankers.